FooDeas/raspberrypi-ua-netinst/README.md

 > Set new root password: `passwd`  (can also be set during installation using **rootpw** in [installer-config.txt](#installer-customization))
 > Configure your default locale: `dpkg-reconfigure locales`
+> Configure your keyboard layout: `dpkg-reconfigure console-data`
 > Configure your timezone: `dpkg-reconfigure tzdata`

 The latest kernel and firmware packages are now automatically installed during the unattended installation process.
 When you need a kernel module that isn't loaded by default, you will still have to configure that manually.

-> Optional: `apt-get install raspi-copies-and-fills` for improved memory management performance.
-> Optional: Create a swap file with `dd if=/dev/zero of=/swap bs=1M count=512 && mkswap /swap && chmod 600 /swap` (example is 512MB) and enable it on boot by appending `/swap none swap sw 0 0` to `/etc/fstab`.
+> Optional: Create a swap file with `fallocate -l 512M /swap && mkswap /swap && chmod 600 /swap` (example is 512MB) and enable it on boot by appending `/swap none swap sw 0 0` to `/etc/fstab`.
-> Optional: `apt-get install rng-tools` and add `bcm2708-rng` to `/etc/modules` to auto-load and use the kernel module for the hardware random number generator.
-This improves the performance of various server applications needing random numbers significantly.

 ## Reinstalling or replacing an existing system
 If you want to reinstall with the same settings you did your first install you can just move the original _config.txt_ back and reboot.
 Depending on the hardware you want to reinstall on (Raspberry Pi **1** or **2**), make sure you still have _kernel_rpi1_install.img_ / _kernel_rpi2_install.img_ and _installer-rpi1.cpio.gz_ / _installer-rpi2.cpio.gz_ in your _/boot_ partition.
 If you are replacing your existing system which was not installed using this method, make sure you copy those files in and the installer _config.txt_ from the original image.